 10 & 20 Burlington Mall Road.
 These Properties, comprised of two Class A office buildings of distinctive curved design, are located directly adjacent to the Route 3/3A interchange of Route 128 and have a signalized entrance drive, are less than 1/2 mile from the Burlington Mall, a major suburban retail center, and directly across the street from the 420 room Burlington Marriott(R).
 The buildings were built by the Company during the two year period from 1984 to 1986 and are steel frame structures with brick veneer exteriors.
 10 Burlington Mall Road is a three story building which contains approximately 57,405 rentable square feet.
-20 Burlington Mall Road is a four story building which contains approximately structured and surface parking totaling 516 spaces is available at the site.
+20 Burlington Mall Road is a four story building which contains approximately 57,405 rentable square feet.
+Psoth buildings have skylit atrium lobbies and floor plans particularly well suited to multi-tenant occupancy.
+Structured and surface parking totaling 516 spaces is available at the site.
 Primary tenants at these Properties include NOVASOFT Systems, Inc., (27,676 square feet), Lernout & Hauspie Speech Products USA, Inc. (16,088 square feet), Information Builders, Inc. (11,658 square feet) and Aerotek, Inc. (9,488 square feet).